-Performing PrestaShop import procedure you need to have spreadsheet with information that will be used for bringing in new data or updating existing entities at your web shop.
+In order to perform PrestaShop import procedure you need to have a spreadsheet containing information that will be used for bringing in new data or updating existing entities at your web shop.
 The first and one of the most important steps in this process is either getting or generating the file for massive PrestaShop import from .csv or other format supported.
-You have to make sure that spreadsheet is suitable for upload (no error will be returned) and at the same time it includes all the required information, you can download a file sample.
+In order to make sure that the spreadsheet contains no mistakes and includes all the required information, you can download a file sample.

-Usually shop owners do not have goods stored in their local warehouses, but they are placed somewhere remotely and online merchant only receives information on new products available on the market or changes of stock and quantity of existing goods.
+Usually shop owners do not have goods stored in their local warehouses, but they are placed somewhere remotely and online merchant only receives information on new products available on the market or quantity of existing goods.
 Thus, supplier is commonly-used source of getting spreadsheets with information for import.

-- As you have noticed, PrestaShop offers import file model for each of entities that can be uploaded.
-Another important thing is that, categories and combinations are not imported together with products.
-You should run separate import to upload these entities.
+- As you have noticed, the platform offers .csv example for each of entities that can be uploaded.
+Another important thing is that categories and combinations are not imported together with products.
+You have to run the process again to upload these entities.

-- Admin import tool accepts files of .csv format only.
+- Admin import tool accepts spreadsheets of .csv format only.

-Import products FREE from any file type – XML, XLS/XLSX, ODS, TXT, CSV Import Now
+Import products FREE from XML, XLS/XLSX, ODS, TXT, CSV Import Now

-When you access PrestaShop import page, you will see all the fields, you can have in your import file, on the right side of this page.
+On PrestaShop import page you can find all the fields available in your import .csv, on the right side of this page.

-PrestaShop does not require all these fields to be available in .csv import spreadsheet.
+PrestaShop does not require all these fields to be present in import spreadsheet.
 Though to create fully-fledged listings, make sure file contains:

 - Name – product name itself;